Be safe and save – optimizing the thickness of rainscreen cladding panels

 ► Support 1 – simply supported (Ux = 0; Uy = 0; Uz = 0)

 ► Support 2 – simply supported (Uy = 0; Uz = 0)

 ► Support 3 – simply supported (Uz = 0)

 ► Support 4 – simply supported (Uz = 0)

 Rainscreen cladding panel thickness for different types of materials

-The rainscreen cladding panel thicknesses shown in the table below are calculated by the derived formula above:
+The rainscreen cladding panel thicknesses shown in the table below are calculated by the derived formula (as explored above):